lscoppitto/docs-v3/docs/reference/vscode/index.md

 - `Zerynth > Compile`, produces an executable bytecode file compiling the current project for the physical device
 - `Zerynth > Run`, run the bytecode on the physical device
 - `Zerynth > Console`, open the serial port monitor for the physical device
-- `Zerynth > Attach to ZDM`, attach the physical device to a zDeviceManager device identifier
+- `Zerynth > Attach to ZDM`, attach the physical device to a Zerynth Device Manager device identifier
-- `Zerynth > Device Provisioning`, attach the physical device credentials contained in the secure element to a zDeviceManager device identifier
+- `Zerynth > Device Provisioning`, attach the physical device credentials contained in the secure element to a Zerynth Device Manager device identifier
-- `Zerynth > Detach from ZDM`, detach the physical device credentials from the zDeviceManager device identifier
+- `Zerynth > Detach from ZDM`, detach the physical device credentials from the Zerynth Device Manager device identifier
 - `Zerynth > FOTA`, prepare the current project for over the air update and send the update to the device
-- `Zerynth > Go To ZDM`, open the zDeviceManager web app
+- `Zerynth > Go To ZDM`, open the Zerynth Device Manager web app
-- `Zerynth > Device Page`, open the device page on the zDeviceManager web app
+- `Zerynth > Device Page`, open the device page on the Zerynth Device Manager web app
-- `Zerynth > Add Workspace`, create a new workspace in the zDeviceManager
+- `Zerynth > Add Workspace`, create a new workspace in the Zerynth Device Manager
-- `Zerynth > Add Fleet`, create a new fleet of inside a zDeviceManager workspace
+- `Zerynth > Add Fleet`, create a new fleet of inside a Zerynth Device Manager workspace
-- `Zerynth > Add Device`, create a new device of inside a zDeviceManager fleet
+- `Zerynth > Add Device`, create a new device of inside a Zerynth Device Manager fleet
 - `Zerynth > Logout`, log out